Collatty/chess/README.md

 # @collatty/chess

-A complete chess board with implemented rules as a react component.
+A complete chessboard with implemented rules as a react component.

 ## Installation